LoudMouthComix/loudmouthcomix.github.io/index.md

 click on a song to hear it!

 <iframe src="https://scratch.mit.edu/projects/384173543/embed" allowtransparency="true" width="485" height="402" frameborder="0" scrolling="no" allowfullscreen></iframe>
-and last but not least the anoying/funny/cool songs! just click the button.
+and last but not least the anoying/funny/cool songs! push numbers between 1-7 on your keyboard. space to stop sound.